ItsCR24/minesweeper/README.md

 ```

 ## Download
-You can download the precompiled binary from the [releases](https://github.com/blurrycmd/minesweeper/releases).
+You can download the precompiled portable binary or installer from the latest [release](https://github.com/ItsCR24/minesweeper/releases/latest).